RamK24/utilsPackage/README.md

 # BMI510-Finalpackage

-This package provides multiple functions for organizing, statistical analysis and plotting.
+The package utilsPackage provides multiple functions for data organizing, statistical analysis and plotting.

+Installation
+You can install this package from GitHub using devtools devtools::install_github("SaiRam2429/utilsPackage")

+Dependencies
+This package depends on the following packages: ggplot2 survival pwr